Nariety/RoboND-DeepLearning-Project/writeup.md

 ![alt text][image_0]

 ## Network Architecture and Performance##
-In this project I used the architecture similar to the one shown in lesson: Encoder section, 1x1 Convolutional Layer, and Decoder section with skip connection between layers.
+In this project I used the architecture similar to the one shown in lesson: Encoder section, 1x1 convolution Layer, and Decoder section with skip connection between layers.

 ### **Model 1:** ![alt text][model1]
   **Final score was 38%.** Since this model didn't meet the pass grade, I didn't do much more analysis and moved on to a different model.